lambdahands/lt-scss/README.md

 You can include libraries in your configuration file, relative to the directory it lives in.
 The `includes` option takes an array of strings specifying the folder(s) to look in when using an `@import` statement in your code.

 If you're thinking *"Hey, that's not enough options!"* then I suggest you look into a build tool like [grunt](http://gruntjs.com/) or [gulp](http://gulpjs.com/).
-More functionality is planned for later releases.
+More functionality is planned for later releases, such as watching folders.

 ## Special Thanks (shoutouts)